MontpellierRessourcesImagerie/multiscale-spot-detection/README.md

 # multiscale-spot-detection
-Detect spots and their diameters in images containing spots of different sizes.
+Detect spots and their diameters in a multiscale image containing spots of different sizes and containing Impulse and Gaussian noises.